fherb2/karlincam_projects/README.md

 This repository combines the individual different projects and configurations that are managed thematically as individual repositories.
 I give a brief overview of each here.
 Some projects are not yet fully implemented.
 In this case, the associated repository is not yet public.

+# Projects

+## search.karlincam.cz

+Not just another search engine.
+It specializes in hand-selected websites on various topics related to nature in the Central European region.
+Especially of the German and Czech language area.

+Details comming soon.